dereekb/C-Memory-Allocator/README.md

 Created by Derek Burgman on 9/21/2013

-C-based memory allocation program that runs a memory test.
+C-based memory allocation program that runs a memory test using the Ackermann Function (http://en.wikipedia.org/wiki/Ackermann_function).

 malloc is performed once when the allocation program itself is initialized.